Denmark — Påskeferie

 Påske in Norway is a time of year that marks the end of the long Winter.
 Symbols of Easter Chickens and eggs are the usual symbols of a Norwegian Easter.
 The egg symbolizes rebirth and the chicken has been a symbol of fertility since ancient times.
 Yellow is the most traditional color of Norwegian Easter.
 Lush green is also popular as it symbolizes life and growth.

 Palm Sunday marks the start of the Easter holidays and is when people to start to decorate their homes for Easter.
-Summer curtains are hung, table clothes, oven mittens, and wall hangings, all with the colors of Easter are placed around the house.
+Homes hang their summer curtains, put out seasonal table cloths, oven mitts, and wall hangings.
 Easter crafts are a usual activity – painting and decorating eggs, making paper baskets and cards, and sewing or knitting Easter ornaments.
 Yellow candles are very popular and so are yellow flowers such as daffodils and tulips.

 Many people go on holiday to påskefjellet, ‘the Easter mountain’ – their mountain cabins, camping or skiing.
 Those who have an Easter at home have a bypåske, city Easter.